Tommy Caldwell: Taken hostage in Kyrgyzstan and Uzbekistan

 Caldwell and three fellow climbers Beth Rodden, John Dickey, and Jason 'Singer' Smith were held hostage for six days by rebels in Kyrgyzstan in August 2000.
 Caldwell pushed one of the kidnappers off a cliff, and subsequently escaped to government soldiers.
-They later learned that the man had survived the fall.
-A book about their ordeal, Over the Edge: The True Story of Four American Climbers' Kidnap and Escape in the Mountains of Central Asia was written by Greg Child.
+A few weeks later they learned that the man had survived the fall.
+A book about their ordeal, Over the Edge was written by Greg Child.
 A follow-up article, "Back from the Edge", was published in Outside magazine the following year.
 Caldwell gave a filmed lecture "How Becoming a Hostage and Losing a Finger Made Him a Better Climber".
+The Kyrgyzstan incident is included in the 2017 film The Dawn Wall.

 Loss of a finger

 Caldwell accidentally sawed off much of his left index finger with a table saw in 2001.
 Doctors were able to reattach the severed portion, but Caldwell decided he did not want the useless finger, which doctors said would never heal fully and he would never be able to use to climb with again, and the damaged part of the finger was later permanently removed.
+After three surgeries and two blood transfusions, Caldwell was told by the doctor "You better start thinking about what else you want to do with your life."
+Facing the fear of never climbing again and losing something he loved so much became Caldwell's greatest strength.